If you like this site, please consider making a donation to keep it online:

 RoyLeoDonate_s.jpg (86939 bytes)

 Bernard Edward Ruelle (1919-1995) was born in Houghton.
 At the age of 20, Bernie left here for Detroit in 1939 to play for the Holzbaugh team.
-He played minor pro hockey off and on from 1939-1947; he also served 2 years in the service during that time.
-He played 2 games with the Detroit Red Wings in 1943-44 and scored one goal.
+Ruelle played minor pro hockey off and on from 1939-1947; he also served 2 years in the service during that time.
+The year after the Red Wings won the Stanley Cup, he played 2 games with the Detroit Red Wings in 1943-44 and scored one goal.
 He was injured in a car accident and finished the season with the Indianapolis Capitals.
 From 1944-46 he was in the service, on his return, he played hockey in the Pacific Coast League in Tacoma, Wa with the Tacoma Rockets and later in the season with the Fresno Falcons during the 1946-47 season.
 He returned home and played many years with the Portage Lake team; he was part of the brother combinations of the Ruelle's, Bernie and Jackie, and the Bukovich's that dominated 1940s-1950s.

 IndianapolisCapitals1943-44.jpg (160152 bytes)